 Jennifer Clark was introduced to ADI’s students in 2010 while traveling in Uganda and began volunteering for the program shortly afterwards.
 Inspired by our many talented and motivated children, she became the organization's Executive Director in 2013, allowing her to devote her full energy to helping our students achieve their dreams.

 When her daughter was born in 2016, Ms. Clark decided to step down as Executive Director, but remains on the Board.
-She is now the Director of Programs for SKIP of New York, a nonprofit that helps chronically ill and developmentally disabled children get the services they need to live at home instead of in hospitals and institutions.
+She is now the General Counsel and Director of Programs for SKIP of New York, a nonprofit that helps chronically ill and developmentally disabled children get the services they need to live at home instead of in hospitals and institutions.
 Ms. Clark received her B.A. from Georgetown University and her J.D. from the Georgetown University Law Center.

 Stacy Hock is a philanthropist, public policy activist, and business owner.
 She serves as Chair of the Board of Texans for Education Opportunity, President of Texans First, and on the boards of the Texas Public Policy Foundation, Aminex Therapeutics, the Blanton Museum of Art, the McCombs School of Business and The African Dream Initiative.
 Ms. Hock is a gubernatorial appointee, serving as Vice Chair of the Texas Commission on Next Generation Assessment and Accountability, serves on Lt.
 Governor Patrick’s Education Advisory Council, and on TEA Commissioner Morath’s Philanthropic Council.

 Previously, Ms. Hock served on the boards of City Harvest and The Bowery Mission in New York City.
 Also, Ms. Hock held senior management positions in the software industry, including running IBM’s WebSphere Software Services business for the Wall Street territory.